olbotta/audio-testing/README.md

 ```

 ## Acknowledgements
-Based on the [PAMPLEJUCE](https://github.com/sudara/pamplejuce/) template.
+Based on the [PAMPLEJUCE](https://github.com/sudara/pamplejuce/) template, code takes also some inspiration from [here](https://github.com/ejaaskel/FilterUnitTest).